 Sump pumps run on electricity and use standard 110 household electricity with a grounded outlet using a GFCI.
 An average-sized home located in an area with minimal rainfall and seepage normally uses a submersible sump pump that runs on a 1/3 horsepower motor.
 For larger homes with more rainfall and seepage, a 1/2 horsepower sump pump should get the job done.

 There are many basic maintenance tasks that you can perform to keep your sump pump running efficiently.
 Always remember to unplug the pump from the electrical source before beginning maintenance, and know where the water shut-off valve is in case of internal flooding.
 Maintenance you can do includes:

 Other, more complex tasks are best left to professionals who can safely repair and maintain your sump pump.
-If the motor on the sump pump begins to make noise or smoke or fails to run, call a professional to look at and repair it.
+If the motor on the sump pump begins to make noise or smoke or fails to run, call a professional to look at and repair your sump pump.
 If you see any wear and tear on the wires, or suspect any electrical problems, have a professional investigate to ensure a safe and effective repair.

 Having a sump pump helps to protect your home from water damage and can give you peace of mind that your basement, crawlspace, or any flooded room is properly drained.
 Give our professional team at Dahme Mechanical Industries, Inc. a call today to have a sump pump installed in your home, to have your existing one repaired, or to have a battery backup pump installed.
 You can reach us at 847-780-9242, and we look forward to helping you.